magus/react-native-facebook-login/README.md

 # Deprecation Notice

 > This module will no longer be maintained.
-If you still decide to use this module please use master and not the version on npm.
+If you still decide to use this module please use master (`npm i magus/react-native-facebook-login`) and not the version on npm.
 Please read and follow the instructions carefully and look at closed/open issues to resolve your queries.

 > For an alternative please use [react-native-fbsdk](https://github.com/facebook/react-native-fbsdk)